matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 Note, that it does not have to consist of only correct opcodes.
 In case the VM encounters an invalid opcode, it will simply revert (similar to how EVM would treat them).

 A call to a contract with invalid bytecode can not be proven.
-That is why it is **essential** that no contract with invalid bytecode is ever deployed on zkSync.
+That is why it is **essential** that no contract with invalid bytecode is ever deployed on ZKsync.
 It is the job of the [KnownCodesStorage](#knowncodestorage) to ensure that all allowed bytecodes in the system are valid.

 ## Account abstraction

-One of the other important features of zkSync is the support of account abstraction.
+One of the other important features of ZKsync is the support of account abstraction.
 It is highly recommended to read the documentation on our AA protocol here: [https://docs.zksync.io/zk-stack/concepts/account-abstraction](https://docs.zksync.io/zk-stack/concepts/account-abstraction)

 #### Account versioning